Challenges winners overview

 The KyronMAX® challenge

-The KyronMAX® Challenge invites entrepreneurs, designers, students to share a design that utilizes KyronMAX®'s range of breakthrough, high-strength carbon fiber-based composites to solve an engineering or manufacturing challenge.
+The KyronMAX® Challenge invited designers, engineers and innovators to share a design that utilized KyronMAX®'s range of breakthrough, high-strength carbon fiber-based composites to solve an engineering or manufacturing challenge.

-The submission can be a stand-alone product or a component of a larger design.
-Successful submissions will need to show how the design takes advantage of the unique properties of KyronMAX® materials and complements the platform’s capabilities.
-The challenge’s jury will reward projects that prioritize sustainability while maintaining a high level of feasibility and ingenuity.
+The submission could be a stand-alone product or a component of a larger design.
+Successful submissions needed to show how the design takes advantage of the unique properties of KyronMAX® materials and complements the platform’s capabilities.
+The challenge’s jury rewarded projects that prioritize sustainability while maintaining a high level of feasibility and ingenuity.

-Winning submissions will receive expert support and manufacturing services from MCG Advanced Materials Division to create a fully developed prototype of their idea.
+Winning submissions will received expert support and manufacturing services from MCG Advanced Materials Division to create a fully developed prototype of their idea.